mochensky/Sticker-Informer/README.md

 ## Sticker-Informer: A Bee Swarm Simulator Tool

 ### Overview
 Sticker-Informer is a Python-based automation tool designed to enhance gameplay in Roblox's Bee Swarm Simulator.
-It functions as an add-on for the Natro Macro program, leveraging image recognition powered by neural networks to detect specific in-game elements.
+It functions as an add-on for the Natro Macro, leveraging image recognition powered by neural networks to detect specific in-game elements.
 Once an image is identified, the program sends a notification to a designated Discord webhook, alerting the user to the detected event.

 ### Functionality
-* **Image Recognition:** Employs neural networks to analyze the Bee Swarm Simulator game window.
-* **Event Detection:** Identifies predefined images or patterns within the game, such as the appearance of specific stickers or items.
+* **Detect:** Detects receipt of a _sticker_ in Bee Swarm Simulator.
-* **Discord Integration:** Sends real-time notifications to a specified Discord webhook, providing users with immediate updates on detected events.
+* **Discord Integration:** Sending a message with information on behalf of Discord Webhook integration.

 ### Technical Details
 * **Programming Language:** Python.